IsraelVow/NHIS-Claims-Managements-System-With-Access-Database/Documentation/User Manual.md

 2. Enter the admin password (default: admin1234) when prompted.
 3. A registration form will appear, allowing you to create a new user account.

-**Q4.
+**Q4: How do I add a new HMO to the system with a custom claims form and tariff?**

+A1: To add a new HMO with a custom claims form and tariff, follow these steps:

+1. Provide the custom claims form: If the HMO has their own claims form, you'll need to request this form.
+Our system can accommodate custom forms designed with native VBA controls (toolbox).

+2. Design the custom claims form: Once you have the HMO's claims form, our team will design it to seamlessly integrate with the NHIS Claims Management System.
+We'll code each button, combobox, and other elements to ensure smooth claim processing.

+3. Provide the tariff: The HMO will also need to provide their tariff rates.
+Tariffs are used to calculate claim amounts based on the services provided.
+This information is essential for accurate claim processing.

+4. Integration: We'll integrate the custom claims form and tariff into the system, ensuring that NHIS officers can easily process claims for enrollees under the new HMO.

+**Q5: What happens if an HMO doesn't have a custom claims form or tariff?**

+A2: If an HMO doesn't have a custom claims form or tariff, they will adopt the provider's (Almadina Clinic) custom claims form and use the provider's tariff.
+This means that claims for enrollees under such HMOs will be processed using the standard form and tariff provided by Almadina Clinic.
+The system is flexible enough to accommodate both custom and standard forms, ensuring claims can still be processed seamlessly.

+**Q6.
 Can I change my user credentials (email, phone number, password) within the system?**

 **A:** Yes, users have the option to change their user credentials directly within the system.
 This feature provides greater autonomy and data security.

-**Q5.
+**Q7.
 What happens if I forget my password or encounter login issues?**

 **A:** If you forget your password or experience login issues, please contact your system administrator for assistance.
 They can reset your password and help you regain access to the system.

-**Q6.
+**Q8.
 How can I contribute to the NHIS Claims Management System project?**

 **A:** Contributions to this open-source project are welcome!
 Follow these steps to contribute:
 1. Fork the project on GitHub.